lsst/LDM-PMT/index.rst

 available for "pure, uninterrupted coding", and the remaining 30% is considered as "overhead", and tracked explicitly as LOE.

-A small fraction of all DM labor is performed by contractors.
-The contractor labor is typically managed as LOE, directly in dollars, rather than in epics and stories.
+A small portion of certain hardware and service contracts is for labor.
+This labor overhead is managed as LOE, directly in dollars, rather than as epics and stories.

 People
 ======

-The DM Project Manager is responsible for the overall DM plan, schedule and priorities.
+The DM Project Manager is responsible for the overall DM plan, schedule and priorities, as well as mediating any disagreements that might arise.
 The work is divided into smaller pieces through WBS, and assigned to technical and cost account managers (TCAMs), such that each piece has one dedicated TCAM.
 Main responsibilities of TCAMs: